-For years I had been suffering leg cramps during the night, leading to long, sleepy, restless and sometimes grouchy days.
+For years I had been suffering leg cramps during the night, leading to long, sleepy, restless, and sometimes grouchy days.
 I was an elementary school teacher and could not afford to spend my days this way.
-Each day after work I rushed home to make dinner, do homework, laundry and prepare lunches for the next day for my five children.
-And, of course, staying up late each evening to get my own school work ready for the next days lessons.
+Each day after work I rushed home to make dinner, do homework, do laundry, and prepare lunches for the next day for my five children.
+And, of course, staying up late each evening to get my own schoolwork ready for the next day’s lessons.

 Now I was walking each day from her home to spend the day with her at the rehab center.
 Frankly, simply using my calf muscles certainly helped some, but something was still wrong.
 Being from Seattle, I thought some of this problem might be related to the change in climate and the need for better hydration here in the desert.
 I drank tons of water all day long (not realizing I was depleting my electrolytes), along with my, now procured, tonic water at night.
 Things were mediocre.

 One day, after leaving the rehab center and heading, on foot, up the long hot hill toward my sister’s house, I realized I was out of tonic water, and no grocery in sight.
 A slight sense of anxiety set in, knowing the only place between here and there was a Walgreens drugstore which I highly doubted would carry tonic water.
 But worth the try, so I stopped in.
 Nope!
 I asked a kind employee for suggestions.

 She told me the long story of her brother returning home from Viet Nam with multiple issues, including debilitating leg cramps.
 She told me the store sold a Leg Cramp homeopathic medicine.
 She had no idea why it worked, but her brother described it as nothing short of miraculous.
 So, I tried a homeopathic product for leg cramps and that first night (and ever since) I slept like a baby!
 Immense relief.
 Bingo!